Decolonize Your Practice!

 Going from ideas to plans:

-Once you can give yourself permission to envision your ideal practice, we'll go from ideas to plans and to individualized plans.
+Once you can give yourself permission to envision your ideal practice, we'll go from ideas to individualized plans.

-We'll review all systemic barriers to a decolonized practice and how to incorporate this systemic thinking in your practice.
+We'll review all barriers to a decolonized practice and how to overcome them by incorporating systemic thinking in your practice.
 You'll list your personal barriers to decolonizing your practice and figure out how to overcome them.

-We'll bring everything together: hopes, expectations, intentions, fears, challenges and we'll learn how to hold space for all of this as we move forward.
+We'll bring everything together: one the one hand, you practice's data (it's challenges and areas for growth), and on the other hand, all your hopes, expectations, intentions, fears, challenges and we'll learn how to hold space for all of this as we move forward.

 Week 7